semaphoreci/docs/working-with-docker-images_5bc979332c7d3a04dd5be0de.md

 ## Overview

+The key idea behind using Docker in Semaphore 2.0 is to have the Docker username and password stored inside Semaphore 2.0.
+The best way to do that is to use a `secret`.

 ## Using an existing Docker image from a repository

+In order to use an existing Docker image from Docker Hub, you i

 ## Building a Docker image from a Dockerfile

+The task of this section

 ## Pushing a Docker image to a registry